motola/api-support-dns-devops/README.md

 # api-support-dns-devops
-Backend Support for all things infrastructure for a site map application.
-Support DNS Record Management via cloudFlare and Linode CLI during spin up/down script.
+Backend Support for all things infrastructure for a CMS application.
+Support DNS Record Management, domain and hosting via cloudFlare, Code Management via Gitlab and during spin up/down script.